 Learn how to make your own black cat treat bag for Halloween with this free pattern and tutorial.
 This cat bag makes a fun trick-or-treat bag or a fashionable purse perfect for Halloween – or any time of year!

 Hello Crafty Friends!
 For Halloween this year my daughter is going as a little black cat.
 To complete her costume, I decided to make her a matching black cat treat bag!
 I made it small and a bit more like a purse, which I love.
 She carries it on her arm and it is small enough it won’t drag on the ground as she is walking.

 I made my son a felt treat bag a few years ago and really liked how cool the white blanket stitching looked on the black felt.
 I did the same thing on this treat bag but made this one much sturdier.
 This one is made with three layers of black felt fused together with interfacing instead of just one layer of black felt.

 DIY Halloween Cat Treat Bag

-- Free printable pattern – Instructions for how to download at the end of this post.
+- Free pattern – Grab the free file by filling out the purple form at the end of this post.